sergeiudris/deathstar.lab/docs/design/design.md

   - either launch the app with config file argument
   - or select config after load from directory
   - or use db for that and kind of "login" into that player's profile via db
+- random ports and mDNS: use libp2p's random ports feature so that app instances can find each other naturally